-Disney Moderate Hotel Dining & Amenities
+Disney Moderate Resort Hotel Dining & Amenities

-Disney Moderate Hotel Pool
+Disney Moderate Resort Hotel Pools

-Disney's Caribbean Beach offers a pirate's paradise in Fuentes del Morro, with its colonial Spanish fortress theming, two slides and pirate ship water play area.
-The Dig Site at Disney's Coronado Springs is home to the Lost City of Cibola pool—with its 50-foot pyramid—giant hot tub, sand volleyball court and sand play area.
-Port Orleans French Quarter is perhaps the least themed, but includes a 51-foot-long sea serpent slide, hot tub and water play area.
+Disney's Caribbean Beach offers a pirate's paradise in Fuentes del Morro pool, with its colonial Spanish fortress theming, two slides and pirate ship water play area.
+The Dig Site at Disney's Coronado Springs is home to the Lost City of Cibola pool, with its 50-foot pyramid and 123-foot water slide, giant hot tub, sand volleyball court and sand play area.
+Port Orleans - French Quarter is perhaps the least themed, but includes a 51-foot long sea serpent slide, hot tub and water play area.

-Winner: Disney's Caribbean Beach Resort.
-It’s hard to go wrong with the pirate/beach theme.
+Our Pick: Disney's Caribbean Beach Resort.
+It’s hard to compete with two water slides and a special pirate ship play area for the tinier tadpoles.
 While Coronado Springs also has elaborate theming, the pool is much larger and isn't zero entry, which makes it a little harder for moms and dads who have younger tadpoles.

 Disney Moderate Hotel Size, Transportation & Distance to the Parks

-With the exception of French Quarter, which is the smallest resort on property, the Disney moderate hotels are among the largest on property in terms of sheer acreage and number of rooms.
+With the exception of Port Orleans - French Quarter, which is the smallest resort on property, the Disney moderate hotels are among the largest on property in terms of sheer acreage and number of rooms.
 This is an important consideration and makes room location a bigger deal.
 After a long day in the parks, do you potentially want to have to walk another 10 minutes to get to the main pool or dining?
 In most cases, you will pay a premium for the rooms closest to the lobby, dining and feature pools.

-Disney Moderate Hotel Rooms
+Disney Moderate Resort Hotel Rooms

-Drum roll, please ...
+Drumroll, please ...
 It's very close, but because of the recent room refresh and its awesome pool, Disney's Caribbean Beach is our overall favorite.
 Tad loves the authenticity of the Spanish fortress pool and Lily loves splashing about on the pirate ship splash pad.